open-telemetry/oteps/text/0007-no-out-of-band-reporting.md

 1. Associating the source of the telemetry with the telemetry data gets very simple.
 All data produced by one instance of the API implementation belongs to only one Application.

+This can be rephrased as "one API implementation instance" can report telemetry about only the current Application.

 ### Resource changes
 This RFC does not suggest to remove the `Resource` concept or to modify any API in this interface, it only suggests to move this concept to the SDK level.